skin; scalp; itchy; diet; shampoo; disease. puberty; hair;

 What is dandruff?

-Dandruff is itching and flaking of the scalp that some people start getting around puberty.
+Dandruff is flaking on the scalp that some people start getting around puberty.

 The skin of the scalp has many layers.
 Cells start growing in the dermis at the bottom, and work their way up until they form a layer of dead cells on the skin surface.